 - Jack-of-All-Trades: Both Ise Kai Ni and Hyuuga Kai Ni are fully functional battleship/carrier hybrids that retains the ability to use floatplanes, giving them extreme versatility in how you can configure their equipments to fit a role.

 - Martial Arts Headband: Both sports one in their Kai Ni remodel.

-- Necessary Drawback: While their second remodel turns them into a functional Aircraft Carrier/Battleship hybrids, what they gain in sheer versatility doesn't translate into being a particularly good battleship (Ise's Max Firepower is only slightly buffed while Hyuuga's is actually nerfed a tiny bit.) or a particularly good carrier (Their carrying level is comparable to a CVL with 57 and 50 respectively).
+- Necessary Drawback: While their second remodel turns them into functional Aircraft Carrier/Battleship hybrids, what they gain in sheer versatility doesn't translate into being particularly good battleships (Ise's Max Firepower is only slightly buffed while Hyuuga's is actually nerfed a tiny bit.) or particularly good carriers (Their carrying level is comparable to a CVL with 57 and 50 respectively).
 Moreover, two of their 5 slots (the second ones since Musashi's Kai-2 remodel) are exclusively reserved for aircraft (particularly fighters, dive bombers, and seaplanes.)
 Also, as expected of such a big overhaul, this remodel is very expansive in materials and things like blueprints and such.
 Their stats should synergize strongly with both functions, though.

 - Ornamental Weapon: Ise and Hyuuga carry katanas around but considering the sheer size of their equipment they probably can't even draw them.
 The only time we see it being used is in their Kai Ni remodels.

 - "Super-dreadnought, first of the Ise-class, Ise.
 Setting off!"